R3c5/Multi-Modal-Edge-AI/documentation/INSTALLATION.md

 cd /multi_modal_edge_ai/server/developer_dashboard
 ```

-Then, you'll need to isntall the necessary dependencies.
+Then, you'll need to install the necessary dependencies.
 You can do it with the following command:

 ```bash
 npm install